 Google Domains Alternatives

-While there are a limited number of Google Domains alternatives available, there are a few that offer much more privacy than their competition.
+While there are an unlimited number of domain registration companies available, there are a few that offer much more privacy than their competition such as Google Domains.
 Prominent among these is Namecheap, which has a large amount of security.

-What further enhances this is that registration with the service includes WhoisGuard for as long as you’re with the service.
+What further enhances this is that registering a domain with the service includes WhoisGuard for as long as you’re with the service.
 As such, there’s quite an improved amount of privacy and security with it.
 Namecheap also accepts payment via BitCoin, which can add to this level of privacy.

 While each of the above are Google’s most popular products, the company does offer a few others, though these mightn’t be as well used.
 Despite this, you may need to look for alternatives to a few other apps.